 In that case, what did you think of gay cruises before going versus after joining Out Adventures’ Southern Croatia Gay Cruise?
 It’s my understanding people have some preconceptions

 I’ve obviously heard about a lot of the larger gay cruises out there.
 I’ve never really been attracted to that kind of vacation.
 I’ve just never wanted to be on a large boat with all of those people doing all that.
 Gay or non-gay, I just don’t have a lot of desire to do that.

 But a cruise like this which is a lot smaller and more intimate and personal, makes it a whole different experience, so I was definitely open to it and glad that I did it.
 It was a great experience because it was a smaller group of people.
 Ya, more personal.

 You still get all the things you get on a larger cruise and a larger boat.
 Like on this cruise, we still had a chef on the boat, and the food was incredible.
 It was amazing.
 The service overall was amazing.
 The guys and the woman who worked on the boat were fabulous.
 It was a great overall experience.

 Tell me about your experience filming Out Adventures’ new campaign, Never Lose Your Sense of Adventure.

 Honestly, it was just fun.

-Yes the camera was around and Matt (the director) was there, but he was super fun to work with.
+Yes, the camera was around, and Matt (the director) was there, but he was super fun to work with.
 Such a nice guy.
 I really didn’t feel like I was doing any work.
 I was just playing and having a good time.
-It was fun to remember I was on camera and ham it up, but a lot of the times I forgot he was even there.
+It was fun to remember I was on camera and ham it up, but a lot of the time I forgot he was even there.

 It was a great addition to the adventure.